The Impossibility Defense in Offshore Trust Cases

 The impossibility defense is available regardless of when the trust was established, but timing affects how courts evaluate credibility.
 A trust created years before any claim arises presents a stronger impossibility argument because the planning was not connected to a specific litigation strategy.
 The Grant trusts, established nearly a decade before the tax liabilities, demonstrated this advantage.

 A trust established after litigation has begun faces greater scrutiny.
 Courts are more likely to view the impossibility as deliberately manufactured to obstruct a known creditor.
 The fraudulent transfer analysis runs in parallel, and a court that finds the transfer was fraudulent may also view the impossibility claim with skepticism.
+The Solow ruling illustrates the worst version, where a trust funded with post-judgment transfers offers no meaningful protection and invites contempt sanctions.

 This does not mean post-claim trusts cannot support an impossibility defense.
-The Grant analysis focused on actual trustee independence and the settlor’s demonstrated inability to compel compliance, not solely on timing.
+The initial Grant analysis focused on actual trustee independence and the settlor’s demonstrated inability to compel compliance, not solely on timing.
 A post-claim trust with a genuinely independent trustee, proper structural separation, and a Jones clause can present credible impossibility when challenged.

-The impossibility defense is not a guarantee.
-It is a factual defense that depends on the trust’s actual governance, the trustee’s actual independence, and the settlor’s actual conduct.
-The cases that produced incarceration involved settlors who retained control, lied to courts, or treated their trusts as personal accounts while claiming no access.
+The impossibility defense is a factual defense that turns on the trust’s actual governance, the trustee’s actual independence, and the settlor’s actual conduct.
+The cases that produced incarceration involved settlors who retained control, lied to courts, transferred assets after judgment, or treated their trusts as personal accounts while claiming no access.
+The cases that succeeded involved settlors who genuinely transferred control to independent fiduciaries and could document that transfer through arm’s-length administration.
+The broader risks and legal challenges of offshore trusts are real but manageable through proper structuring and good-faith cooperation with the legal process.

 Gideon Alper